monora/tom/CONTRIBUTING.rst

 official Train Object Model docs, in docstrings, or even on the web in blog posts, articles, and such.

-The documentation is created using PlantUml_ with the help of the Sphinx_ extension sphinxcontrib-plantuml_.
+The documentation is created using PlantUML_ with the help of the Sphinx_ extension sphinxcontrib-plantuml_.
 See configuration in :file:`/conf.py`:

 .. literalinclude:: /conf.py